 Weekly Basis: Students failing two subjects, at the beginning of the third week of each quarter, are not eligible to play in any extra-curricular activities during the time their grade remains failing.
 Ineligibility shall exclude the individual from participating in varsity, reserve or junior high events.
 If after two additional weeks the student's grades are not brought up to passing, then the student shall not attend practice until grades are brought up to where only one is failing.
 These students are required during this time to attend a mandatory lunch and/or afterschool study hall until grades improve and only one class is failing.
-The down list comes out weekly on Friday and any students who are failing two subjects are ineligible from Monday through the next Sunday.
+The warning list will come out on Friday with the down list being releases on Monday through the next Saturday.

-Daily Basis: Students must be in school by the start of the 3^{rd} period (9:46 a.m.) to participate in activities that day.
+Daily Basis: Students must be in school by the start of the 3rd period (9:46 a.m.) to participate in activities that day.
 Exceptions shall be made for: doctor / dentist appointments, funerals and college visits arranged through the counselor's office.